 Visit the Ryedale Folk Museum in Hutton le Hole

 The Ryedale Folk Museum covers 6 acres of land and showcases rural life in the area dating back to the Iron Age.
 In 20 buildings you can explore what life was like in the Manor House and Village shops.
-See crafts and crofters cottages as well as a witches hovel and a dairy.
+See crafts and crofters’ cottages as well as a witch’s hovel and a dairy.

 Flamingo Land is Yorkshire’s theme park and zoo.
-There’s a holiday village, so you can also stay, but most visitors come for the day to ride the thrill-seeking rides, see the day time shows and have hands-on sessions with the animals.
+There’s a holiday village, so you can also stay, but most visitors come for the day to ride the thrill-seeking rides, see the daytime shows, and have hands-on sessions with the animals.
 It’s a popular location for families (and was my first ever trip to a theme park!)
 The theme park has thrill-seeking rides and family rides and activities too.
-Check opening times and prices here
+Check opening times of Flamingo Land and prices here

 If you like adventure you’ll love Go Ape at Dalby Forest.
-Treetop adventures, zip line adventures, bouncy nets and all-terrain Segwaysall provide for a great outdoor adventure for all the family.
+This treetop adventure, zip line adventures, and bouncy nets are one of the best fun things to do in Pickering.
+There are also all-terrain Segways that provide for a great outdoor adventure for all the family.
 Stay locally in Pickering and explore Dalby Forest for amazing fun.

 Map of Things to do in Pickering and Nearby

-Final Words on Things to Do in Pickering
+Final Words on the Top Things to Do in Pickering North Yorkshire